Postgraduate Loans in Scotland 2020

 Living Cost Loan for postgraduate study in Scotland

-So for a full-time two-year course, you would receive £2,250 a year to cover your living costs.
+The loan is split across each year of study if your course lasts longer than a year.
+So, for a full-time two-year course, you would receive up £2,250 a year to cover your living costs.

 The Living Cost Loan is available to any student on an eligible postgraduate course who meets the residence criteria.